Call today: (313) 818-3238

 Any of the activities associated with marijuana trafficking are serious felony offenses in Michigan.
 The penalties depend on the amount of the drug involved and become more severe the higher the quantity of processed marijuana or cannabis plants.

 Penalties also may vary based on what a judge believes is “reasonable” punishment for a conviction.
 A recent Michigan Supreme Court case gives judges the discretion to decide on sentences without being restricted by the sentencing framework written into statutes by the Michigan State Legislature.
-A skilled Michigan criminal defense attorney can explain what that might mean for you.
+A skilled Michigan marijuana trade attorney can explain what that might mean for you.

 The statutory penalties when you’re convicted of manufacturing, delivering, cultivating, processing, or possession with intent to sell or deliver include: